 Early treatment of brachycephalic obstructive airway syndrome (BOAS) can significantly improve the clinical signs and quality of life of dogs affected by the condition, and may reduce the severity of potentially life-threatening secondary changes.
 Commonly affected breeds include English and French Bulldogs, Pugs, and Boston Terriers.

 Diagnostics & Tools

 We offer a wide range of diagnostics at our animal hospital, including:

-With digital radiography, images are ready for evaluation within seconds of taking the radiograph.
-Digital radiography allows us to e-mail your pet's images or make copies on a computer disc so that your family veterinarian has a complete medical update.
+Digital images are ready for evaluation within seconds and allow us to email or make copies of your pet’s images so that your family veterinarian has a complete medical update.

 CT is used to evaluate both soft tissue and bone, providing better evaluation of structures inside the body than can be achieved with standard radiography, and is used for radiation planning.

 Fluoroscopy is essentially a “real-time” or “motion x-ray” that can be used during surgery for improved visualization of certain structures.

 Laparoscopy, Thoracoscopy, & Arthroscopy

 These minimally invasive techniques using state-of-the-art equipment involve the creation of several small “ports” for placement of a camera and instruments.
 These procedures can be used for both diagnostic and therapeutic purposes.